badgersow/lock-error-snitch/README.md

 ## Lock error snitch

-Simple Java Agent to save you from StackOverflowErrors inside ReentrantLocks.
+Simple Java Agent to save you from StackOverflowErrors inside ReentrantLocks

 #### TL;DR

 StackOverflowException inside lock/unlock methods
-* Will NOT corrupt them
+* Will NOT corrupt lock instances
-* Will be logged for further investigation
+* Stack trace will be logged for further investigation

 *Downside:* lock/unlock methods become slower

 #### Background

 Sometimes the code has a bug and it falls to infinite recursion.
-If StackOverflowError happens inside lock() or unlock() methods in standard Java locks, it is possible that these locks will end up in inconsistent state.
+If StackOverflowError happens inside `lock()` or `unlock()` methods in standard Java locks, it is possible that these locks will end up in inconsistent state.

 This situation is very hard to detect because when you catch StackOverflowError, you might not have enough stack frames